 Engine

-This crate is fairly boring and just acts as the glue for all the other crates, it creates the server using the server crate and then passes data to the storage crate through the medium of the object crate.
-Yup thats it nothing special or really interesting.
+This crate is fairly boring and just acts as the glue for all the other crates; it creates the server using the server crate and then passes data to the storage crate through the medium of the object crate.
+Yup, that's it, nothing special or really interesting.

 Other Crates